Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * **Current Quest(s):**
     * Random [[Dream_Missions/Dream_Quests/_Dream_Quest_Index|Dream Missions]]
 * **Ongoing Effects/Conditions:** none
+* **Misc Notes:** Vaelin has proficiency in Dex and Wis, instead of the usual Dex and Int for a Rogue.
 * **Session Notes:** (Any specific notes relevant to the current session or next steps for the character)

 ## VII.
 Character Aspirations & Future Goals